Optus outages and service status in Mildura, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Mildura, State of Victoria
+Optus Issues Reports Near Mildura, Victoria

 Latest outage, problems and issue reports in Mildura and nearby locations: